-Mercy Gilbert's Palliative Care program provides a special kind of care for individuals and families who are living with a life-threatening illness.
+Mercy Gilbert's Palliative Care program provides a special kind of care for individuals and families who are living with a life-limiting illness.
 In keeping with the hospital's mission to improve the health of our community, the program embraces the patient and family as a unit and recognizes cultural, ethnic and spiritual differences.

 Palliative Care refers to the specialized approach toward improving the quality of life for patients with serious illness, as well as addressing the concerns of their families.
 The goal is to provide symptomatic and emotional support to patients suffering from a potentially life-threatening illness by ensuring their comfort and dignity.